uclouvain/osis-internship-sdk/docs/DefaultApi.md

-Obtain information about a specific student's score for a given period
+Get or create information about a specific student's score for a given period

 ### Example